-- Monitor Units at Risk: Monitor the status of at-risk projects annually. - Affordable Database: Encourage housing mobility by creating an affordable housing database available on the City's website and market the database regionally and in coordination with the Placer County Housing Authority and the Roseville Housing Authority. - Work with Potential Purchasers: Where feasible, provide technical assistance to public and non-profit agencies interested in purchasing and/or managing units at risk. - Tenant Education: Work with tenants to provide education regarding tenant rights and conversion procedures pursuant to California law. - Assist Tenants of Existing Rent Restricted Units to Obtain Section 8 Housing Choice Voucher Assistance: The City will direct tenants of "at risk" units to obtain Section 8 vouchers, that can be administered in the City of Rocklin, through the Roseville Housing Authority or Placer County Housing Authority
+- Monitor Units at Risk: Monitor the status of at-risk projects annually. - Work with Potential Purchasers: Where feasible, provide technical assistance to public and non-profit agencies interested in purchasing and/or managing units at risk. - Tenant Education: Work with tenants to provide education regarding tenant rights and conversion procedures pursuant to California law. - Assist Tenants of Existing Rent Restricted Units to Obtain Section 8 Housing Choice Voucher Assistance: The City will direct tenants of "at risk" units to obtain Section 8 vouchers, that can be administered in the City of Rocklin, through the Roseville Housing Authority or Placer County Housing Authority